List of astronomy websites: Space.com

 Space.com is a space and astronomy news website.
 Its stories are often syndicated to other media outlets, including CNN, MSNBC, Yahoo!, and USA Today.
 Space.com was founded by former CNN anchor Lou Dobbs and Rich Zahradnik, in July 1999.
 At that time, Dobbs owned a sizeable share of the company, and, in an unexpected move, left CNN later that year to become Space.com's chief executive officer.

-SPACETV.net

-SPACETV is a non-commercial video-based news site and news aggregator dedicated to space and astronomy, founded in The Netherlands in 2014 and run by volunteers from around the world.
-SPACETV has a comprehensive A-Z of space topics called "Channels" and a live stream calendar of events including rocket launches and educational lectures.

-Telescopius

-Telescopius is a web application with multiple tools, from a 15,000+ deep sky objects database and search, to a telescope simulator, astrophotography mosaic planner, and a social network for astrophotographers.

 Universe Today

 Universe Today (UT) is a non-commercial space and astronomy news site, founded in 1999 by Fraser Cain and edited by Nancy Atkinson.
 The news can then be discussed on the forums.
 The forum began on 24 July 2003, and was mainly used to discuss the Universe Today news as well as ask space-related questions and discuss alternate theories.
 In early September 2005, the forum merged with that of Bad Astronomy combined to form the BAUT forum.
 The website's viewership attains several million people per year.

 Emily Lakdawalla, of The Planetary Society, said that she relies on Universe Today and Bad Astronomy to "give ... an independent look at big news stories" and that UT plays a key role in space-related journalism, along with other websites such as Space.com.
 Several peer-reviewed papers have mentioned Universe Today as being a space-related news website.

 In 2008 the site was briefly banned for about a day from Digg.com, and then unbanned.
 In March 2011, Businessweek reported that the site had lost 20 percent of its traffic in five days after a change in the page ranking algorithm of Google.
 In April 2011, the Association of British Science Writers noted that Universe Today decided to ignore embargoed stories.